estuaryoss/agent-cli/README.md

 Usage: main.py [OPTIONS]

 Options:
   --ip TEXT        The IP/hostname of the target machine where estuary-agent
                    is deployed
   --port TEXT      The port number of the target machine where estuary-agent
                    is deployed

-  --token TEXT  The authentication token that will be sent via 'Token' header.
+  --token TEXT     The authentication token that will be sent via 'Token'
-                Use 'None' if estuary-agent is deployed unsecured
+                   header.
+Use 'None' if estuary-agent is deployed unsecured --protocol TEXT  The protocol with which the estuary-agent was deployed.
+                   Default is http.
+E.g. https
+  --cert TEXT      The certificate with which the estuary-agent was deployed.
+                   E.g. https/cert.pem

-  --cmds TEXT   The commands to be sent separated by ";".
+  --endpoint TEXT  The endpoint to sent the request.
+Default is "/command" --cmds TEXT      The commands to be sent separated by ";".
 Useful for non-
                    interactive mode.
   --help           Show this message and exit.

 ```

 ## Stateless cli example